theos/theos.dev/docs/Rootless.md

 - `THEOS_PACKAGE_SCHEME=rootless` -- a variable to enable a handful of internal changes including:
     - Searching for libraries and frameworks when linking in `$THEOS_LIBRARY_PATH/iphone/rootless` and `$THEOS_VENDOR_LIBRARY_PATH/iphone/rootless`
+    - Handling install_name changes to use @rpath for libraries and frameworks
     - Passing the relevant prefixed rpaths to the linker so your project can find the linked rootless libraries and frameworks on-device
     - Sharing the install prefix (`THEOS_PACKAGE_INSTALL_PREFIX=/var/jb`) with the compiler for use in your code
     - Setting the package architecture to `iphoneos-arm64` if your control file specifies `iphoneos-arm`